As Prepared for Delivery on May 13, 2022

 The NCUA, at present, has no authority to enforce third-party vendors’ compliance with federal consumer financial protection regulations or prudential standards, like anti-discrimination laws, concentration limits, maximum loan-to-value ratios, minimum capital levels, and some cybersecurity and anti-money laundering efforts.
 While there are advantages for credit unions to use these service providers, the high concentration of credit union services within third-party vendors presents safety and soundness risks for the industry.
 The continued transfer of operations to CUSOs and other third parties hampers the ability of the NCUA to accurately assess the risks present in the credit union system and determine if current CUSO or third-party vendor risk-mitigation strategies are adequate.

 With third-party vendor authority, the NCUA could better collaborate with vendors to streamline data collection for examination purposes and provide better analytics for identifying potential risks to credit unions and the Share Insurance Fund.
-We appreciate the continued support of this committee and thank Chairman Foster for introducing the Strengthening Cybersecurity for the Financial Sector Act (opens new window), which restores the NCUA’s third-party vendor examination authority.
+We appreciate the continued support of this committee and thank Chairman Foster for introducing the Strengthening Cybersecurity for the Financial Sector Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , which restores the NCUA’s third-party vendor examination authority.
 The enactment of this legislation would close this growing regulatory blind spot the NCUA continues to confront.

 In 1998, the NCUA was temporarily granted third-party vendor authority to address the Y2K changeover, but that authority expired in 2002.
 Since then, the NCUA’s Inspector General, the Financial Stability Oversight Council, and the Government Accountability Office have all called for the restoration of this authority.2 Moreover, on March 4, 2022, in the NCUA Inspector General’s Top Management and Performance Challenges Facing the National Credit Union Administration for 2022 (opens new window) report, the NCUA Inspector General reiterated the need for third-party vendor authority as one of the agency’s top seven challenges.
 Risks posed by third-party service providers ranked third of seven.